M-o-a-T/microfuse/doc/messages.rst

 m
 -----
-Messaging. 'd' is the data, 'p' the topic number.
+MQTT Messaging. 'd' is the data, 'p' the topic number.

 The message may be an arbitrary msgpack-able data structure.